junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Sam coughs worse than before, Dean notices.
 Every time Sam coughs, Dean pretends he's not looking up, but from the edge of his eyes, he sees red on the paper tissues he's using to cover his mouth.
 Things aren't looking good.

-On his right side of the table, Cas are practically bending his entire upper body on the table, probably that's the only posture he finds where his stomach doesn't hurt as much.
-He's still on bandage, and last Dean checked (which is last night), the wound still looks fresh and deep.
+On his right side of the table, Cas are practically bending his entire upper body on the table, probably that's the only posture he finds where the wound in his stomach doesn't hurt as much.
+He's still on bandage, and last Dean checked (which is last night), that hole in his gut still looks fresh and deep.

 He presses the "next" button again, checking the next page result of any recent angel or demon sightings.

 "Found something," Sam announces with a hoarse voice.
 "Looks like a case."

 "We are not exactly looking for cases.
-Plates are pretty full, you know."
-Dean answers drily.
+Plates are pretty full, you know," Dean answers drily.

 Sam ignores him.
-"It's an angel killing.
-Two -- angel killings, actually.
+"It's an angel killing. *Two* angel killings, actually.
 One in California, another in Texas.
 Two days apart, last night and the night before."

-"It's angels how?"
-Dean asks, looking up.
+"I'm listening," Dean says, looking up.

-"The usual, eyes burned out, the bodies all incinerated from inside.
+"The bodies are pretty much standard angel-kill victims: eyes burned out, all incinerated from inside.
 But there's something weird about these two, hmm.
-It could be something else," Sam hesitates, frowning at the screen, scrolling further down.
+It could be something else..."
+Sam hesitates, frowning at the screen, scrolling further down.

 Cas looks up from his book, staring at Sam, waiting, just like Dean.

-"I'm listening," Dean says.
+"Weird how?"
+Dean asks.

 Sam swallows, "The first body had her heart torn out, and the second one got her hand cut off."